This document describes how to troubleshoot two Spanning Tree Protocol (STP) inconsistencies, Port VLAN ID (PVID) and Type.

 For STP to operate correctly, observe certain rules when you connect PVST+ bridges to IEEE 802.1D or 802.1Q bridges.
 The main rule is that PVST+ bridges must connect to IEEE 802.1D or 802.1Q bridges through an IEEE 802.1Q trunk with a consistent Native VLAN on all bridges that connect to the cloud of IEEE 802.1Q or 802.1D bridges.

 The PVST+ BPDU contains a VLAN number that allows PVST+ bridges to detect whether the previous rule is not respected.
 When a Catalyst switch detects a misconfiguration, the corresponding ports are put into a “PVID-inconsistent” or “type-inconsistent” state, which effectively blocks the traffic in the corresponding VLAN on a corresponding port.
-These states prevent forwarding loops that misconfigurations or miswiring cause.
+These states prevent forwarding loops that are caused by misconfiuration or were miswired.

-To illustrate the need for inconsistency detection, consider this topology, where switches A and C are running PVST+ STP and switch B is running 802.1Q STP:
+To illustrate the need for inconsistency detection, consider this topology, where switches A and C run PVST+ STP and switch B runs 802.1Q STP:

 Note: In some command outputs, *-inconsistent STP state is referred to as “broken.”